 I read a PC Magazine commentary by Lance Ulanoff this morning about digital addiction and a book that will help you with it.
 Most people don’t need a book–they need a reason and a plan.
 You can’t combat anything that you’re not convinced you need to combat.
 Some people are incredibly happy being addicted to technology–I feel sad for them because they’re missing out.
 If you make your entire world revolve around technology, you’re likely missing out on real friends and relationships with family.
 You’re also missing out on a vast range of experiences that have nothing to do with technology.
 However, unless you see that you’re missing out on these things, nothing that I or anyone else says will convince you of anything.
 So, you need a reason to deal with a digital addition.

 If you finally do come up with a good reason, you need a plan.
 When I gave up smoking years ago, I had to find a way to fill the vacuum.
-My way of dealing with the addiction is probably unique—I bought some running clothes and a new pair of shoes.
+I immeditately went to a vape shop an bought a 18650 battery for my e-cigarette.
+I knew that smoking was very bad for my health and using an e-cig seemed like a much better option for me.
+It made quitting smoking much easier, I have to say.
+The same is true for people who drink in excess.
+Some choose to go to luxury alcohol rehab to help resolve it.
+This is a great way to overcome any addiction, but especially things like smoking, drugs and alcohol.
+Of course, if things are severe and you have a particularly strong addiction to alcohol or drugs, you may need to contact the team at Enterhealth for professional help.
+But on a smaller scale, replacing what you crave with something much healthier is a great way of going about it.
+My way of dealing with the addiction is probably unique–I bought some running clothes and a new pair of shoes.
 Every time I wanted a cigarette, I went for a run instead.
 For about a month, I actually ended up sleeping on the couch in my running clothes because it was easier than having to get dressed to address an urge in the middle of the night.
 After about six months I found I had lost 20 pounds and that I felt extremely good.
 So, something positive came out of getting rid of those cigarettes.

 My own technology addiction came sometime after I left the Navy.
 It seemed as if my wife couldn’t pry me out of my office under any circumstance and that I couldn’t enjoy any activity that didn’t somehow involve my computer.
 I was constantly worried about missing something–that some event would happen and I wouldn’t be available to deal with it.
 (If this sounds at all familiar, you likely have a digital addiction too.)
 I’m not quite sure when it snuck up on me, but it did.
 As with my cigarette addiction, once I realized I had a problem (my weight skyrocketed and I felt terrible), I came up with a plan to deal with it.
 I started including daily walks in my regimen, spent time with my wife playing board games, going to shows instead of watching television, went on picnics, started working with wood, and took time to enjoy events at the park.
 My mother-in-law helped by getting us an annual pass to the zoo.
 All of these things are part of the plan that fills the void so technology doesn’t rule my life.